gustafsson96/the-swede-restaurant/README.md

 * Log in/Sign up to **[Cloudinary](https://cloudinary.com/)**.
 * Copy the API Environment variable on the dashboard.
 * Add the copied variable to the env.py file.
+* Make sure cloudinary is linked to the app in settings.py.

 <h4>Create a Database (using ElephantSQL)</h4>